 The ticking of the clock is not a comforting sound for everyone.
 While it is not possible to stop it, you can slow the hands of time and its effects on your body.
 Skip the skin-deep beauty creams that promise a more youthful appearance.
 You can fight aging both mentally and physically with exercise.

 Everyone knows that physical activity is good for you, no matter your age.
 That doesn’t mean that everyone is exercising.
-The Center for Disease Control estimates that 27.5% of adults over 50 do not participate in any exercise outside of normal life activities.
+The Centers for Disease Control estimates that 27.5% of adults over 50 do not participate in any exercise outside of normal life activities.
 This increases to 35.9% of adults 75 and older.
 Seniors with chronic health conditions are even less likely to exercise.
 So if only one in four older adults gets the exercise they need, what is stopping the other three?

 Older adults may think that they need less physical activity as they age or that risk of injury outweighs any potential benefit of exercise.
 Seniors may think if they can’t keep up with twenty-somethings at the gym, there’s no use in trying at all.
 Caregivers and family members often view older adults as weak and frail, further discouraging exercise.
 Dispelling these myths is vital because half of the physical decline experienced in many seniors may be due to lack of exercise.